notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 Confirm the details, such as the *mediaType* and *digest* match the details of the artifact sent for signing.

-Inspect the signatures of a remote artifact using `notation inspect` with the registry name, image and the digest value for the artifact.
+Inspect the signatures of a remote artifact using `notation inspect` with the registry name, image and digest value for the artifact.
 For example:

 ```console
 $ notation inspect localhost:5001/net-monitor@sha256:cae906b84806687f02272d00a7000ff31a6be6281bb72f16bdef2fcd67d41786